Cloud

 What is a cloud service provider?

-A cloud service provider is a company that offers cloud computing services, infrastructure, and resources to businesses and individuals.
-They provide on-demand access to computing power, storage, databases, networking, and other services, eliminating the need for organizations to maintain their own physical infrastructure.
+A cloud service provider is a company that delivers on-demand computing power, storage, databases, networking, and related services over the internet, eliminating the need for organizations to maintain their own physical infrastructure.
+AWS, Microsoft Azure, and Google Cloud Platform are the three largest providers globally, collectively holding the majority of the worldwide cloud infrastructure market.

 arrow arrow